Sling (firearms): As a shooting aid

 A variation of the single point sling is used in precision target rifle shooting from the prone position.
 The sling is not intended as a carrying aid, but is used to steady the rifle.
 For a right-handed shooter, the sling attaches to the top of the left arm, and clips onto the forend of the rifle.
 The left arm is wrapped under the sling.
 The sling with upper and lower arm form three sides of a triangle that provide a steady support for the rifle.

 Carrying harness

 A carrying harness usually refers to a type of sling made primarily for carrying the rifle, and not doubling as a shooting support.
 For example in biathlon, the carrying harness is often a separate item from the shooting sling, with both being attached to the biathlon rifle.
 The carrying harness is designed to let the biathlete carry the rifle with minimal hindrance, and in such a way increase performance in the ski track.
 Special carrying harnesses have also been designed for anti-tank rifles, since such rifles often are too heavy for carrying with a normal rifle sling.

+Other examples

+Various other forms of weapon slings and harnesses have existed, or experimented with for military trials.
+An example is the affusto d'assalto (assault carriage) that was devised by the 139° e 140° Reggimento Fanteria Brigata "Bari" in 1917 and used on the Villar Perosa aircraft submachine gun.
+The same concept was later used on the Brixia M1923 machine gun but using the sling in conjunction with a bipod.